elementor/wp2static/readme.txt

 == Changelog ==

-= 7 =
+= 6.6.3 =

  * Bugfix: fixes incorrect links in pagination URLs detection
+ * Bugfix: fixes homepage showing 404 page in some environments
  * Enhancement: allow custom port to be used during crawling
- * Change: external deploy modules now premium add-ons

 = 6.6.2 =